-Results of a quantitative study conducted by the Options Industry Council (OIC), showed that advisors have low confidence levels about using options.
+Results of a quantitative study conducted by the Options Industry Council (OIC), a service of OCC, showed that advisors have low confidence levels about using options.
 The OIC and Investments & Wealth Institute, formerly IMCA, have partnered to offer the online course Option Strategies for Advisors to help advisors overcome confidence hurdles when using options.

 The course is designed to provide advisors with essential, foundational options knowledge and skills, as well as practical strategies that can be put to work immediately.
 Using easy-to-understand examples and demonstrations, the course dives into options markets; risk, reward, and probability; option behavior; option spreads; volatility trading; and portfolio management using options.